remotestorage/remotestorage.js/doc/contributing/github-flow.rst

 Pulling changes
 ---------------

-Always use ``--rebase`` when pulling code from the org repo.
-That way your local changes are added on top of the current history, avoiding merge commits and the mixing up the commit history.
-You can set up Git to use rebase by default by running
+Always use ``--rebase`` when pulling code from the remote repo.
+That way your local changes are added on top of the current history, avoiding merge commits and mixing up the commit history.
+You can set up Git to use rebase on every pull by default by running ``git config --global pull.rebase true`` once.

-``git config --global branch.autosetuprebase always`` once.
+If you also add the ``autostash`` option, Git will stash any changed files before the pull and unstash them afterwards: ``git config --global rebase.autoStash true``.

-The easiest way to update your local repository with all remote changes, including all branches – old and new – is a tool called `git-up <https://github.com/aanand/git-up>`__.
-With that installed you can just run ``git up`` instead of ``git pull [options]``, which will fetch all branches from all remotes and rebase your commits on top of them (as well as stash and unstash uncommitted code, if necessary).
+If you don't want to configure both options globally, or you prefer a catchier command name for updating a repository with remote changes, we recommend configuring an alias, like so: ``git config --global alias.up 'pull --rebase --autostash'``.
+Now you can simply run ``git up`` in select repos, or everywhere.

 Commit messages
 ---------------